pedrofalco/TD-nanokontrol2-UI/README.md

 ### Important 🚧
 It is important not to touch the `basicWidgets` component.

+### tiny roadmap 📍
+- Add a simple way to remap/rearrange values.

 👋 *If you use it or if you have any feedback or problem, please let me know :)*